What changes would you like to see in your town?

-Scotland’s Towns Partnership invites you to take part in the fourth annual FutureTown Design Competition to gain media profile for your town and a keynote slot at one of our national events to present your idea to an audience of town and policy stakeholders!
+Scotland’s Towns Partnership invites you to take part in the fourth annual FutureTown Design Competition to gain media profile for your town or city district and a possible keynote slot at one of our national events to present your idea to an audience of town and policy stakeholders!
 The Scotsman newspaper is our media partner once again for the competition.

 Now in its fourth year, the FutureTown Design Competition is aimed at stimulating conversations, provoking ideas and encouraging new approaches to highlight what our towns could look like now and in the future.
 The winner is chosen by the public through an online vote.